ahtealeb/ahtealeb.io/README.md

-# Ahmed Tealeb Bio Repository for GitHub Pages
+# Ahmed Tealeb Bio Repository
 Welcome to my Biography repository on GitHub.
 This repository will be used during the different activities that I will go you through.

 Oh!
 I haven't introduced myself...